pickledgator/xboxrc/README.md

 Right button:

 The FrSky DHT transmitter module expects a CPPM signal from the pi with a 27ms frame length.
 This allows us to combine the 8 channels with 1ms minimums, 2ms maximums and 100 microsecond gaps.
 The remaining frame time is allocated for the sync pulse.
-You can read more about how CPPM signals work here[https://www.youtube.com/watch?v=sEChFDRf8Ek] and here[https://sourceforge.net/p/arduinorclib/ ... %20Signal/].
-To generate the CPPM signal, we use the (pigpio library)[https://github.com/joan2937/pigpio/tree/master].
-Thanks to Joan[https://github.com/joan2937] for the support.
+You can read more about how CPPM signals work [here](https://www.youtube.com/watch?v=sEChFDRf8Ek) and [here](https://sourceforge.net/p/arduinorclib/ ... %20Signal/).
+To generate the CPPM signal, we use the [pigpio library](https://github.com/joan2937/pigpio/tree/master).
+Thanks to [Joan](https://github.com/joan2937) for the support.

 # Troubleshooting